 Practice Pilates with one of our fully certified instructors.
-Comprehensive training is expected, but our teachers have received the highest level of Pilates education and foster our inclusive community.
+Our teachers have received the highest level of Pilates education and foster our inclusive community.

 The Teaser is my favorite exercise!
 To create new challenges, it can be done on any piece of equipment.
 When I first started Pilates, I struggled with Teaser on the long box, but working to find the balance and enhancing my core stability made this my favorite exercise to practice and teach!

 Deborah Kenner received her BFA from the University of Arizona on a full academic and dance scholarship and an MS in Kinesiology from A. T. Still University.
 Over ten years, Ms. Kenner had the opportunity to perform professionally with Colorado Ballet, David Taylor Dance Theatre, and State Street Ballet.
 She is a Balanced Body Master Instructor for the Pilates Comprehensive Program and Anatomy in 3D, holds a Pilates certification through the National Certification for Pilates Teachers (NCPT), and received barre training, Bodhi, and MOTR through Balanced Body.
 Currently, Ms. Kenner is on faculty at the Pacific Northwest Ballet School in Seattle, Washington, and finishing her Ph.D. in Health and Human Performance.

 One of my favorite Pilates exercises is the iconic Series of Five, which tests our connection and stamina while teaching us control, lower body connection, and determination.
 The other is the Pilates Side Kick series to tone and strengthen the hips and legs while also cultivating core strength by challenging the abdominals.
 I genuinely love the work!